magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 ## Deploy a monolith

 Imagine you or the company you work for still use monolithic applications.
 I know, it sounds far fetched...
 This application is conveniently called *Sava monolith* and is at version 1.0.
+This version serves plain old lorem ipsum on a light background.

 You've managed to wrap your monolith in a Docker container, which lives in the Docker hub under `magneticio/sava:1.0.0`.
 Your app normally runs on port `8080` but you want to expose it under port `9050` in this case.